Sustainable Floristry Best Practices

 Use jute, hemp or cotton string instead of tape – these are compostable materials!

 Use silk, cotton or muslin ribbon instead of polyester.
 Again, these are compostable!

 Assess your own delivery packaging – substitute waxed tissue for cellophane.
 Consider re-using packaging from other packages in your own deliveries.

 Instead of the plastic pic for your delivery tags/cards, use a stick, or a piece of wire, or just nestle the card inside.

 WASTE & DISPOSAL

-DO reuse – give those single use plastics from other parts of your life a second life!
+Reuse – give those single use plastics from other parts of your life a second life!
 Pack your personals in clamshells from the produce section!
 Use a wrap from a grower on your own cash & carry bouquets!
-Use your dry cleaning bags or salvage linen delivery bags for re-use – I use mind as a step in my hydration process!
+Use dry cleaning bags or salvage linen delivery bags for re-use – I use mine as a step in my hydration process!

 Do a trash audit to see where you are generating the most trash.
 What can you change about your practices to reduce what you are finding the most of in your trash can?